Jabalia: British Mandate era

 In the 1945 statistics, Jabalia had a population of 3,520, all Muslims, with 11,497 dunams of land, according to an official land and population survey.
 Of this, 138 dunams were for citrus and bananas, 1,009 for plantations and irrigable land, 1,036 for cereals, while 101 dunams were built-up land.

 Post-1948

+The 1948 Arab–Israeli War led to 750,000 Palestinians being displaced.
+Refugee camps were established to house the displaced people, including one at Jabalia; the Jabalia camp mostly housed people from southern Palestine.
+In 1953 UNRWA began building the first permanent structures at the camp.

 During the early months of First Intifada on 27 March 1989 Fares S'aid Falcha, aged 50, was beaten by Israeli soldiers.
 He died 3 weeks later in the Makassed Hospital.
 A report was compiled by the Military Police Investigators and details were passed on to the Chief Military Prosecutor.

+Reconstruction work on the Salah al-Din Road in 1996 led to the discovery of a Byzantine church at Jabalia and its excavation by Ayman Hassouna and Yasser Matar.